DiscoverThe London Theatre Review

 Description

-The London Theatre Review is packed with the latest news, honest reviews and big name interviews from the world of London theatre, hosted by three of the city’s most respected cultural commentators.
+Nick, Nick and Nancy are on hand with the latest news, honest reviews and big name interviews from the world of London theatre.

 Nancy Durrant is the former Culture Editor of the Evening Standard and before that an arts editor at The Times for many years.
 She is the creator of The London Culture Edit on Substack and writes across culture for The Times, Sunday Times, Observer, W Magazine, Opera Now and more, and appears regularly on Times Radio and BBC Radio 4 Front Row.

-Nick Clark is Head of Culture at The London Standard, covering the cultural landscape in the capital.
-He was previously features editor of The Stage and the arts correspondent of The Independent.
+Nick Clark was Head of Culture at The London Standard, covering the cultural landscape in the capital, and was previously features editor of The Stage and the arts correspondent of The Independent.

 Nick Curtis is Chief Theatre Critic of The London Standard and has written about theatre since 1989.
 Also a feature writer, editor and an award-winning interviewer, his work has appeared in most major British newspapers, as well as Radio Times, GQ, Harpers & Queen and Tatler, among others.